 Benefits of an Exercise Bike

 If you have knee, hip or ankle joint problems, such as bursitis or arthritis, riding an exercise bike allows you to exercise your heart and lungs without putting additional stress on weak or injured joints.
-Moreover, a bike offers exercise for those with balance problems, which can occur with older exercisers or those who have been inactive for a period of time.
-The American Council on Exercise notes that recumbent bikes provide support for you back and are a good choice if you have back pain.
+The Arthritis Foundation says that stationary cycling is an excellent cardio workout that doesn't stress weight-bearing joints.

-Comparisons with Other Equipment
+Comparisons With Other Equipment

-Intensity and Frequency
+Intensity And Frequency

 Choose a bike with adjustable resistance levels to get the best cardio workout.
 Begin with a five-minute warmup and spend 150 minutes a week of moderate cycling or 75 minutes of vigorous activity, spaced out so you exercise almost daily.
-The American Council on Exercise advises that interval training is the best way to maximize a cardio workout.
+The American Council on Exercise advises that interval training is an excellent way to maximize a cardio workout.

 Position the handlebars and seat correctly to minimize back, shoulder or groin pain.
 The bike seat should be level with the floor and just high enough so that your knees bend slightly at the bottom of the pedaling stroke.
 Adjust the seat so that your hips do not rock back and forth as you pedal.
-If you are at risk for bone density loss, alternate your low-impact biking with weight-bearing exercise such as stair climbing or running.
-Finally, vary which exercise machines you use to avoid overuse injuries that can lead to tendonitis or bursitis.
+If you are taking an indoor cycling class for the first time, Harvard Health Publishing recommends asking the instructor to help you set up your bike.